Dè a-nis?: Magazine format

-Since 1996, a magazine format has been used with live presenters, pop music, special reports, cartoons and viewers contacting the show.
-Since 2012 all the cartoons were dropped.
+Starting from 1996, a magazine format was used with live presenters, pop music, special reports, cartoons and viewers contacting the show.
+In 2012, all the cartoons were dropped.

 Specials

-Dè a-nis? often presents special episodes covering a particular event, such as the opening of Bun-sgoil Ghàidhlig Inbhir Nis, St. Patrick's Day from Dublin and Galway and the mòd.
+Dè a-nis? often presented special episodes covering a particular event, such as the opening of Bun-sgoil Ghàidhlig Inbhir Nis, St. Patrick's Day from Dublin and Galway and the Royal National Mòd.
 For Children in Need 2007, Dè a-nis ran a number of events including Eilidh and Jo (from Aileag) cycling the length of the Western Isles and Sarah and Calum abseiling on the BBC Pacific Quay building and raising £865.